Every map is a decision.

 what is meant to be absent, yet continues to resonate.

-These absences are no accident.
+suppression.
+These absences are not

-They are politically produced blank zones in the collective memory — acts of erasure.
+produced blank zones in collective

-violence.
-Forgetting here is not a
+remembered.
+Forgetting here is not

 Epistemic Gaps: A History of Disappearance

-Yet within these cartographies of the forgotten lies resistance.
+Yet within these cartographies of

 deliberate passage into “non-being.”⁴